-My name is Sara Freund.
-I started Yarn Soup to create a space where knitters and other needle crafters can gather, encourage, and learn from one another while “feasting” their eyes and hands on some of the many truly beautiful fibers available today.
+My name is Sara.
+I opened Yarn Soup in October 2011 to create a space where knitters and crocheters can gather, encourage, and learn from one another while “feasting” their eyes and hands on some of the many truly beautiful yarns available today.
 My hope is that visitors will want to play with yarn and fall in love again (or for the first time) with its creative possibilities.

 This journey began when I was 10, although I had no idea at the time it would ever lead to a career.
 All I wanted was to create a simple sweater vest using a basic pattern from a craft magazine I had purchased . . . so I asked mom to teach me how to knit.